Loading...

 Let's just quickly check we understand that.

-Pollination happens when pollen is A, moved from the male parts of a flower to the leaves, B, made by the male parts of the flower, or, C, transferred from the male parts of a flower to the female parts.
+Pollination happens when pollen is, A, moved from the male parts of a flower to the leaves, B, made by the male parts of the flower, or C, transferred from the male parts of a flower to the female parts.

-Pollination happens when pollen is transferred from the male parts of a flower to the female parts.
+Hopefully here we went for C, pollination happens when pollen is transferred from the male parts of a flower to the female parts.

-Great job, if you got that right.
+Great job if you got that right.

-Sofia is wondering, though, "How does pollen get from one flower to another?"
-What do you think?
 Some flowering plants are pollinated by small animals like insects.

 And we can see here there's a picture of a bee covered in pollen in that flower.